Return to Index

 During this procedure, your periodontist or dentist may apply antibiotics to the gum area in a further effort to get rid of bacteria.
 This can be done through antibiotic gels, microchips, or a microsphere that has been treated with antibiotics, or by sliding a tiny fiber of antibiotic-treated thread between your teeth.

-American Academy of Periodontology.
-Gum disease: what you need to know.
+Comprehensive periodontal evaluation (CPE).
 American Academy of Periodontology website.
-Available at: http://www.perio.org/consumer/gum-disease.htm.
-Updated May 2011.
+Available at: https://www.perio.org/consumer/perio-evaluation.htm.
 Accessed July 27, 2011.

-National Institute of Dental and Craniofacial Research.
-Periodontal (gum) disease.
+Periodontal (gum) disease: Causes, symptoms, and treatments.
 National Institute of Dental and Craniofacial Research website.
-Available at: http://www.nidcr.nih.gov/DataStatistics/FindDataByTopic/GumDisease.
+Available at: http://www.nidcr.nih.gov/OralHealth/Topics/GumDiseases/PeriodontalGumDisease.htm#deep.
 Updated March 2011.
 Accessed July 27, 2011.

 - Reviewer: Michael Woods, MD